LED Face Mask Comparison 2026: Specs, Safety and Cost

 Frequently asked questions

-Do LED face masks actually work or are they just hype?
+Do LED face masks work the same way?

 What's the cheapest LED face mask that actually works?

-Project E Beauty Wireless LED Face Mask at $75 is the lowest-priced option that consistently delivers measurable results in independent testing.
+Project E Beauty Wireless LED Face Mask at $75 is the lowest-priced option with published irradiance specs that reach the therapeutic threshold.
 Below this price point, irradiance specs typically fall below therapeutic threshold.
 If your budget is strict, save until you can afford this tier rather than buying a cheaper mask that won't produce results.

 Do LED face masks have side effects?